NahomeH/AI-Therapist/progress/SPRINT_THREE.md

 - Implemented low-latency, high-quality transcription and voice response with Google Cloud APIs

  ### Sneha Jayaganthan
-- Largely inactive this sprint due to family emergency
+- Implemented a feature that provides user ability to customize agent style
-- Working on user ability to customize agent style
+- Working on integrating the preferences to produce tone-specific responses.